efe/peaceful-postgresql/README.md

 ## How does it work?

-1) Parses an SQL query and guesses `AccessExclusiveLock` and `ShareLock` locks.
+1) Parses an SQL query and guesses `AccessExclusiveLock` and `ShareLock` locks which blocks concurrent queries to the table.
 Then, returns the table names.

 2) Then, checks the table size of these tables.